 Signal vs Noise

 Definition.
-Signal is the meaningful, intentional pattern you are actually trying to transmit; noise is everything else you are unintentionally emitting at the same time — hesitation, hedging, contradictory tone, posture that argues with your words.
+Signal is the meaningful, intentional pattern you're transmitting; noise is everything else you emit alongside it — hesitation, hedging, contradictory tone, posture that argues with your words.

 Function

-The distinction matters more than people realise, because the human nervous system is exquisitely tuned to detect incongruence.
-When your signal and your noise disagree — when your words say one thing but your body, your pauses, and your micro-hesitations say another — the listener does not perform a careful analysis and weigh the two.
-They simply stop trusting you, and they often cannot tell you why.
-They will rationalise it afterwards as a feeling, or as intuition, but what they actually detected was the noise drowning out the signal.
-To communicate well is, in large part, to reduce the noise so the signal can land.
+The human nervous system is exquisitely tuned to incongruence.
+When signal and noise disagree — words saying one thing, body and pauses saying another — the listener doesn't run an analysis.
+They stop trusting you, and often can't say why.
+They'll call it a feeling or intuition; what they detected was noise drowning out signal.
+Communicating well is largely reducing the noise so the signal can land.

 Mechanism

-Mechanically, the signal lives in the content and the intention — the thing you have actually decided to say.
-The noise lives in everything you have not consciously decided about: the apologetic upward inflection at the end of a declarative sentence, the laugh that follows a serious point, the eyes that drop just before you ask for what you want.
-Most of that noise is the residue of unresolved internal conflict.
-You have not fully decided that you have the right to say the thing, so your body hedges on your behalf.
-Cleaning up the noise is therefore not, in the first instance, a presentation problem.
-It is a problem of getting yourself in order, so that what comes out of you is congruent with what is actually inside you.
+The signal lives in content and intention — what you've decided to say.
+The noise lives in what you haven't consciously decided: the apologetic upward inflection on a declarative, the laugh after a serious point, the eyes that drop before you ask for what you want.
+Most noise is residue of unresolved internal conflict — you haven't fully decided you have the right to say the thing, so your body hedges for you.
+Cleaning noise up isn't a presentation problem first; it's getting yourself in order so what comes out is congruent with what's inside.

 Breakdown